davep/davep.github.com/content/2023-08-11-admitting-defeat-on-my-website.md

 The neglect shows.

 Meanwhile... php has changed.
-Quiet a lot.
+Quite a lot.
 It's one of those languages I used back in the day and pay no attention to.
 Then earlier this week I noticed that there must have been an update on the host and huge parts of my site broke, lots of content missing, pretty much useless and dead in the